We are pleased to introduce the first two recipients of the RIT Dubai Distinguished Alumni Award 2020.

 Master of Science in Professional Studies: City Sciences, Class of 2017

 Aiham Alakhras has 19 years of professional success and lessons learnt in various leadership, business development, consulting and IT services roles across EMEA.
 Aiham is passionate about shaping a better tomorrow for humanity through good use of technology fueled by data, global collaboration and a positive impact on people’s lives.
-Since graduating from RIT, Aiham has continued to support RIT Dubai University and students in different activities, like advising on the curriculum of Masters in Data Analytics, or being a student mentor for RIT student boot camp for past three years.
+Since graduating from RIT, Aiham has continued to support Rochester Institute of Technology, Dubai and students in different activities, like advising on the curriculum of Masters in Data Analytics, or being a student mentor for RIT student boot camp for past three years.
 Aiham was awarded Best Smart City Innovative Idea by Rochester Institute of Technology Dubai (RIT) from 100+ ideas in 2015.

 Aiham is an active mentor to young talent and entrepreneur community.
 Aiham is a mentor for startups in Flat6Labs Abu Dhabi, a global hub for digital innovation that supports entrepreneurs from the UAE and internationally to launch digital startups.
 Aiham is also a mentor and judge of Dubai Silicon Oasis 10X Academy.
 Aiham is currently Vice President at Gartner, providing advisory services helping Gartner strategic clients make better decisions, every day.